Please follow the steps below to collect blood for an avian DNA test. When collecting blood, use

 3. Allow the Blood Sample to Air Dry Completely for 2 - 3 Hours

 Once the sample has been collected, set the Avian Blood Sample Card aside to air dry on a clean

 surface.
 Check that the bird is no longer bleeding before returning it to its cage.
 To stop further

 bleeding, apply a coagulant, such as Kwik Stop, to the area.
 Cornstarch, flour, or baking soda may

 Allow the card to air dry completely by leaving it at room temperature for 60-90 minutes.
 Once the card is completely dry, insert it into an envelope or small resealable plastic bag.
 Use one envelope or bag for each sample collected.
 Avoid touching the blood sample area while handling the card.
 Storage of blood cards in plastic, especially when cards are not completely dry, may lead to bacterial and fungal growth, which could render the sample unusable.

-4. Mail sample with filled out paperwork to lab in enclosed envelope.
-Requires .85 cents postage from the US to Canada.
+4. Mail sample with filled out paperwork to lab in an envelope.
+Be sure to include your email address in the kit as they will email you the results.
+Be sure to write the address of the lab on the envelope and your return address.
+Requires $1.15 cents postage from the US to Canada.